Sajjon/EquationKit/README.md

 let y² = Exponentiation(y, exponent: 2)
 ```

-You can copy the contents of the file [`Double_Variables`](Support/Double/Double_Variables.swift) or for BigInt support: [`BigInt_Variables`](Support/BigInt/BigInt_Variables.swift) and of course extended with more variables of your choice.

 ## Advanced operators
-You can use some of the advanced mathematical operators provided in the folder [MathematicalOperators](Source/Code/MathematicalOperators) to precisely express the mathematical constraints you might have.
+You can use some of the advanced mathematical operators provided in the folder [MathematicalOperators](Sources/EquationKit/MathematicalOperators) to precisely express the mathematical constraints you might have.

 ### Variable to Constant (evaluation)
 Let's have a look at one of the simplest scenario: